roppenheimer/AndroidAPS-alt-Guide/docs/pages/Accu-Chek-Combo-Pump.md

 - If the loop requests a running TBR to be cancelled the Combo will set a TBR of 90% or 110% for 15 minutes instead.
 This is because cancelling a TBR causes an alert on the pump which causes a lot of vibrations.
-- Occasionally (every couple of days or so) AAPS might fail to automatically cancel a TBR CANCELLED alert, which the user then needs to deal with (by pressing the refresh button in AAPS to transfer the warning to AAPS or confirming the alert on the pump).
+- Occasionally (every couple of days or so) AndroidAPS might fail to automatically cancel a TBR CANCELLED alert, which the user then needs to deal with (by pressing the refresh button in AndroidAPS to transfer the warning to AndroidAPS or confirming the alert on the pump).
 - Bluetooth connection stability varies with different phones, causing "pump unrechable" alerts, where no connection to the pump is established anymore.
 If that error occurs, make sure Bluetooth is enabled, press the Refresh button in the Combo tab to see if this was caused by an intermitted